skip to main content

 What is housing in transportation planning?

-Different actionable transportation planning paradigms weave housing considerations into planning processes, such as:
+Different actionable transportation planning paradigms weave housing considerations into planning processes such as:

 • Smart Growth covers a range of development and conservation strategies, such as designing neighborhoods with homes near key destinations, thus giving residents the option to use a variety of transportation modes.
-An example of a community that has embraced the Smart Growth principles is King Farm, Rockville, Maryland, where mixed use, compact, walkable housing is near a variety of transportation choices including a private shuttle, bus rapid transit, and the Interstate highway.
+An example of a community that has embraced the Smart Growth principles is King Farm, Rockville, Maryland, where mixed-use, compact, walkable housing is near a variety of transportation choices, including a private shuttle, bus rapid transit, and the Interstate highway.

 • First and Last Mile strategies connect people from their homes to transit (and then from transit to their final destination) through transportation infrastructure, guidance, programs, and services.
-The Santa Clara Valley Transportation Authority and its partners, Santa Clara County and City of Milpitas, constructed a pedestrian overpass across the Montague Expressway, connecting a residential and commercial area with the Bay Area Rapid Station (BART) in Milpitas, California.
+The Santa Clara Valley Transportation Authority and its partners, Santa Clara County and the City of Milpitas, constructed a pedestrian overpass across the Montague Expressway, connecting a residential and commercial area with the Bay Area Rapid Transit (BART) station in Milpitas, California.
 This project leveraged Flexible Funds for Transit Access, as it was partially funded through Congestion Mitigation and Air Quality (CMAQ) Improvement Program funds transferred to the Federal Transit Administration.

 • Transportation Demand Management (TDM) is a set of strategies for providing travelers with effective transportation choices with the objective of efficiently using the available transportation programs and infrastructure.
-Commuter Connections is a regional network of transportation organizations funded by CMAQ employing TDM strategies in the Washington, DC metropolitan area, including free services and programs to assist employers and commuters.
+Commuter Connections is a regional network of transportation organizations funded by CMAQ employing TDM strategies in the Washington, DC, metropolitan area, including free services and programs to assist employers and commuters.

 Integrating housing in transportation planning has potential benefits in the following areas: